davidbudzynski/davidbudzynski.github.io/_drafts/why-r-is-a-trash-language.md

 ### Outdated packaging system

-1. CRAN does not provide binaries on Linux, so you need to compile everything from source
-2. the entire process of submitting a package undergoes a human review, your package needs to compile on some v old architectures like Solaris
+CRAN is the official package repository for R. At the time of its creation, it was a very good idea, but it has not aged well.
+The process of submitting a package is very tedious and it takes a long time.
+Same goes for maintenance of those packages.
+Sometimes CRAN maintainers will ask you to make changes to your package because they made changes to their infrastructure and your package is not compatible.
+On top of this, CRAN does not provide binaries on Linux, so you need to compile them from source, which sometimes takes a lot of time and resources.

-3. There are competing 3rd party package "marketplaces": ROpenSci, Posit Package Manager, GitHub
+There are competing 3rd party package "marketplaces" like ROpenSci, Posit Package Manager, GitHub.
+They are much easier to use and they are much faster than CRAN when it comes to submitting a package.
+Some of them even provide Linux binaries, so they are a good alternative to CRAN.

-4. It is impossible to ensure reproducibility without resorting to half baked 3rd party packages (renv, groundhog) and even they can't guarantee it, so you need to use Docker
+All of these package managers have the same problem which is inherent to R. It is impossible to ensure reproducibility without resorting to half baked 3rd party packages like `renv` and/or `groundhog` and even they can't guarantee it.
+Because of this, the only way to ensure reproducibility is to use Docker images.
+This is also a problem with Python as well, but people using Python don't have issues with it because they are more likely to be software engineers and they know how to write good code.
+On the other hand, an average R user haven't heard about Docker.

 ## Alternatives to R